BestTimesToVisit.com Logo

 money

 Carry some cash, especially for smaller towns and rural areas.
-While credit cards are widely accepted in cities and larger establishments, many smaller shops, local markets, and even some rural restaurants might be cash-only.
-ATMs are available, but it's always good to have euros on hand for spontaneous purchases or smaller transactions.
+While credit cards are widely accepted in cities and larger establishments, many smaller shops, rural restaurants, and even some mountain refuges might prefer or only accept cash.
+ATMs are available, but it's good to have a backup.

 safety